-The City's numerous lakes, streams, rivers and wetlands offer considerable extents of habitat for over 30-38 species of fish, including several sport fish.
-The federal Fisheries Act and other provincial legislation protect all-fish habitat from incompatible human activities, especially discharges and construction in water.
-The identification, evaluation and classification of fish habitat are the responsibility of the Federal Government of Canada.
-All fish habitat is to be protected from harmful alteration, disruption or destruction, and its restoration, enhancement or creation is to be encouraged.
+The City's numerous lakes, streams, rivers and wetlands offer considerable extents of habitat for over 38 species of fish, including several sport fish.
+The federal Fisheries Act and other provincial legislation protect fish habitat from incompatible human activities, especially discharges and construction in water.

-In particular, naturalNatural vegetative buffers along lakes, rivers and shorelines and streams banks are to be maintained to protect fish habitat.
-Buffer widths as measured from the high-water mark will depend on the characteristics of the buffer, terrain conditions, and the desired buffer function.
+Natural vegetative buffers along lakes, rivers and streams are to be maintained to protect fish habitat.
+Buffer widths will depend on the characteristics of the buffer, terrain conditions, and the desired buffer function.
 Buffer width may also vary depending on whether the receiving stream is coldwater or warmwater.
-Vegetative buffer policies for lakes are outlined in Section 8.4.78.5.2.
+Vegetative buffer policies are outlined in Section 8.4.7.

 The spawning habitat for walleye, lake trout and brook trout is particularly sensitive to human disturbance occurring both in water and along the shoreline.
-As such, their habitat is recognized by this Plan as being 'sensitive' and known locations are shown on Schedule 53, Natural Heritage.
+As such, their habitat is recognized by this Plan as being 'sensitive' and known locations are shown on Schedule 5, Natural Heritage.
 Minor adjustments may be made to the boundaries of sensitive fish spawning habitat without amendment to this Plan.

-- 1. Development and site alteration are not permitted in fish habitat except, unless in accordance with provincial and federal requirements. - 2.
-All construction activities shallwill be mitigated to prevent impacts on receiving waters. - 3.
-Development and site alteration shall not be permitted on adjacent lands to fish habitat unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural features or on their ecological functions.
-All new development on lots \adjacent to\ fish habitat \will\ be required to demonstrate that no negative impacts will result from the development. \Adjacent lands are considered to be within 30 metres of fish habitat.
-This area can be modified if justified by a study.\
+- 1. Development and site alteration are not permitted in fish habitat except in accordance with provincial and federal requirements. - 2.
+All construction activities will be mitigated to prevent impacts on receiving waters.

+3. Development and site alteration shall not be permitted on adjacent lands to fish habitat unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural features or on their ecological functions.
+Adjacent lands are considered to be within \30 120\ metres of fish habitat.
+This area can be modified if justified by a study.
+(2019 MMAH Mod # 7)